Loading...

 Enums

 Since this library does not depend on sorbet-runtime, it cannot provide T::Enum instances.
-Instead, we provide "tagged symbols" instead, which is always a primitive at runtime:
+Instead, the SDK provides "tagged symbols", which is always a primitive at runtime:

 # :auto